mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 Sia didn't crash once during these tests.
 Cumulatively, Sia ran for 48.6 days and processed 91,536 files without a single crash.

 I still see users report crashes on versions 1.3.1 and 1.3.2.
-Anecdotally, the crashes seem to be mostly related to Sia exhausting memory.
-In this load test, Sia was running on a system with 32 GB of RAM, so RAM was harder to exhaust.
-In addition, the test automation kept Sia limited to a maximum of five simultaneous uploads, which may have kept memory demands in check.
+Anecdotally, most of the crashes seem related memory exhaustion.
+In my load test, Sia was running on a system with 32 GB of RAM, so memory was harder to exhaust.
+In addition, the test script limited Sia to five simultaneous uploads, which may have kept memory demands in check.

 ### Storage isn't that cheap

 Sia has always listed low storage costs as one of their competitive advantages.
-A 50% reduction is significant, but it's not close to Sia's frequently cited claim of "90% less than incumbent cloud storage providers."
+The [Sia website](https://sia.tech) has for the past few years listed storage costs as $2 per TB/month, claiming this is 90% less expensive than incumbent providers.

+{% include image.html file="website-estimate.png" alt="Price estimate on Sia website" fig_caption="Storage price estimate on Sia website" img_link="true" %}

-I found that in practice, after taking into account fees and extra costs from replication, Sia remains low-cost, but the savings are not as dramatic as advertised.
+I found that after taking into account Sia's fees and extra costs from replication, Sia remains low-cost, but the savings are not as dramatic as advertised.

-The test with the best cost efficiency was the real data test, which achieved $4.51 per TB/month.
+The test with the best cost efficiency was the [real data test](/load-test-2), which achieved $4.51 per TB/month.
 This is certainly lower than Amazon S3's standard storage class ($23 per TB/month), but the comparison to S3 isn't quite realistic.
 AWS doesn't have an offering that's similar to Sia in performance.
 Standard S3 is much more performant than Sia, whereas Amazon Glacier is much less performant.
-Neither comparison quite works.

 Google Cloud Storage's (GCS) nearline storage class is probably the closest comparison in terms of performance.
 It's $10 per TB/month.
 Further, there are low-cost centralized providers like Backblaze and [Wasabi](https://wasabi.com/) that offer storage for $5 per TB/month.